BSc(Hons) Biomedical Science

 - EDEXCEL (BTEC) Diploma: You will need a minimum of five units in Biology or Chemistry.
 You will also need a minimum or five units in another science subject.
 You may be asked to do more based on the size of your units.
 Please list the units you are studying in your application.
 For further advice on acceptable units, please email us.

-- Access: Achievement of the Access to HE Diploma; to include 15 level 3 credits at distinction in Biology or Chemistry, and an additional 15 credits at merit in another Science subject.
+- Access: 15 Level 3 credits at Distinction in Biology or Chemistry and 15 credits at Merit in another Science subject.

-- Baccalaureate IB: Grade of 6 in higher level Biology or Chemistry and grade 5 in another higher level science subject.
+- Baccalaureate IB: A minimum Grade 6 in Higher Level Biology or Chemistry and grade 5 in another Higher Level Science subject.